acosgames/acosgames.github.io/docs/development.md

 #### **payload**

-The payload can be any primitive (int, float, string), array, or object.
+The payload can be any primitive (boolean, int, float, string), array, or object.
 It is best to keep these as simple as possible.
 Only your server code will look at this value.

 ### System actions